HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

-# User elements in Presentation Designer
+# User elements

-User elements refer to any element that you can edit or drag and drop onto the canvas.
-This section provides information on the different element types and how to use them in Presentation Designer
+User elements are components that you can drag, drop, and edit directly on the canvas.
+This section covers the available element types and how to use them in Presentation Designer.

-To access Presentation Designer and understand its user interface, refer to the **[Access Presentation Designer](../access.md)** topic.

-To know the different styling options available in Presentation Designer, refer to the **[Styling Options in Presentation Designer](../usage/styling_options.md)** topic.

 ## Element source

-You can change the source of the user elements that you can select from the **Add Items** panel.
-To change the source, go to the **Add Items** panel and select your preferred source from the **Source** dropdown menu.
-Static elements are loaded by default.
+By default, the **Add items** panel displays static elements.
+To change the component source, select your preference from the **Source** dropdown menu.

 ![](../../../../assets/HCL_Presentation_Designer_Item_Source.png)

 ## Element actions

-Hovering or selecting an element on the canvas displays the element name and the different action buttons available for the element.
-See the following actions you can do:
+Hover over or select an element on the canvas to view its name and available actions:

 ![](../../../../assets/HCL_Presentation_Designer_Canvas_Item.png)

-1. Click the **Move** icon to rearrange the elements on the canvas through drag-and-drop.
+1. **Move** icon: Rearrange the elements on the canvas through drag-and-drop.
-2. Click the **Arrow Up** icon to automatically select the parent of the current element.
+2. **Arrow Up** icon: Automatically select the parent of the current element.
-3. Click the **Configure** icon to display additional configuration options for the element.
+3. **Configure** icon: Display additional configuration options for the element.
-4. Click the **Trash** icon to delete the element from the canvas.
+4. **Trash** icon: Delete the element from the canvas.

 ## Element types

-In Presentation Designer, user elements are divided into five types:
+In Presentation Designer, user elements are divided into five categories:

 - [Static elements](#static-elements)
 - [Content elements](#content-elements)